GMAT Preparation Tips

 - Practice graph: Do not forget about graphs if you are appearing for GMAT.
 Venn diagrams, charts, tables are all part of the integrated reasoning section of GMAT.
 Learn how to analyze the graphs.
 That is the first step in solving the questions related to the graph.
 If you understand the graph properly, that saves half of your time.

 - Practice sample papers: Solving sample papers and taking mock tests go a long way in perfecting your preparation for GMAT especially in the case of integrated reasoning, mock papers help reduce the surprise elements in the test.
 There are many practice sets available for GMAT.

 In this section, you are required to use reasoning skills to evaluate data and draw conclusions.
 Interestingly, the quantitative ability requires just basic mathematical knowledge on your part.
 So, the important point is to make sure that your concepts of elementary mathematics are clear.

-Focus on your weakness: Are you afraid of Geometry?
-Is Alzebra your Achilles heel?
-Then focus strongly in these areas.
+Focus on your weakness: Are you afraid of geometry?
+Is algebra your Achilles heel?
+Then focus on these areas.
 Understand the nitty gritty of these topics.
-Find where your concepts are unclear and focus on them for maximum benefit.
+Focus on concepts that are unclear to you.

 Clear your concepts: If you had pursued mathematics after high school, chances are your concepts in some topics might have faded.
-So, bring out your high school maths text books and start re-doing your maths.
+So, bring out your high school math text books and start revising your math.
 Most of the questions that come in GMAT involve the application of elementary level mathematics.
 Once your concepts are clear, you can be confident of getting a good score in GMAT.